la2050/archive/_projects/2016/ocean-heroes-saving-lives-daily-as-a-water-rescuer.md

   any beach or body of water safer for all in Los Angeles just by their presence.
 The Open Water Junior Lifeguard Program makes LA the best place to Play.
-project_image_2: 9852179754741-team91.jpg
-empty_column_1: ''
 organization_name: City of Los Angeles Department of Recreation and Parks
 organization_website: www.laparks.org
-organization_name_2: City of Los Angeles Department of Recreation and Parks
-organization_activity: >-
-  The City of Los Angeles, Department of Recreation and Parks (RAP) provides healthy lifestyle opportunities and play experiences at easily accessible vibrant parks for families in Los Angeles.
-ein: '956000735'

 ---